What is Left Join in SQL?

 Enrol yourself in Online SQL training and give a head-start to your career in machine learning!

 Watch this Left Join in SQL video

 The Left Join in SQL basically returns all records from the left table and the matched records from the right tables.
 For example, let’s say, we have two tables, Table A and Table B. When Left Join is applied on these two tables, all records from Table A and only the matched records from Table B will be displayed.

 Wish to get certified in SQL!
-Learn SQL from top SQL experts and excel in your career with intellipaat’s SQL certification.
+Learn SQL from top SQL experts and excel in your career with intellipaat’s certification in SQL Server.

 where SELECT, LEFT JOIN, and ON are the keywords, columns is the list of columns, table1 is the first table and table2 is the second table, and column_x and column_y are the columns for performing the left join, followed by a semicolon.

 Prepare yourself for the industry by going through this Top SQL Interview Questions and Answers!

 Let’s apply Left Join to two tables, the employee table and the department table